Zytronium/atlas-higher_level_programming/README.md

 # Atlas Higher Level Programming - Atlas School Python projects.
-Lots of high level stuff, starting with Python.
+Lots of high level stuff, mostly using Python.
+Primary repo for T2 at Atlas School.

+Starting with the basics of python, this repository covers many higher level concepts, including high level programming languages (like Python), object-oriented programming (OOP), databases, docker, and web development.
+The larger projects in this trimester are all parts of a single project: AirBnB Clone.
+Some projects in this trimester are not in this repository, but are still linked below.

 ---
-If you are another student reading this, and are here to copy and cheat, here's a good video I uploaded that you should watch: https://www.youtube.com/watch?v=pyoURHR-g4U ;-)
+If you are another student reading this, and are here to copy and cheat, here's a good video I uploaded that you should watch: https://www.youtube.com/watch?v=pyoURHR-g4U ; )

 ---
 <details>